Why Most Twin Sleep Advice Fails (And What Actually Works)

 The most successful twin parents I work with aren't following rigid schedules - they're mastering these key principles:

 Most parents don't realize that twin sleep spaces actually communicate with their babies' brains.
 While singleton babies might adapt to various sleep settings, twins are uniquely sensitive to their environment because of the added stimulation of having another person in the room.
-The most successful twin families I work with understand that it's not just about having two cribs - it's about creating a sleep sanctuary that supports twin biology.
+The most successful twin families I work with understand that it's not just about having a Pinterest worthy nursery, it's about creating a sleep sanctuary that supports twin sleep needs.

 What I've noticed after working with twin families is that the distance between cribs matters more than most realize.
 Three feet of space between cribs is not arbitrary - it's about managing sleep associations and preventing one twin from disrupting the other's sleep cycles.